FredericoCoelhoNunes/e-office/first-refactor-try/README.md

 # TODO:

 - garbage collection on client and server-side
-    - on client side delete all things in Office, stop all incoming track in peerConnection;
+    DONE- on client side delete all things in Office, stop all incoming track in peerConnection;
-    - on server side delete everything related to socket.id for the user;
+    DONE- on server side delete everything related to socket.id for the user;
-    - if a room is empty on server side, delete the room too;
+    NOPE- if a room is empty on server side, delete the room too;
-    - stop all tracks for the deleted user on other stream
-        - better if you can delete the corresponding transceiver, because we don't know if "stopped" transceivers still make the connections slower for some reason.
+    DONE- stop all tracks for the deleted user on other stream DONT KNOW- better if you can delete the corresponding transceiver, because we don't know if "stopped" transceivers still make the connections slower for some reason.
 - implement Avatar class and add to Person and Coworkers
 - implement BasicVolumeController and add to Office
 - comment everything